Discord alternatives: Our top picks for online communication

 Who should use Telegram?

-Telegram is perfect for users who prioritise privacy and security, as well as communities and businesses that need a lightweight, fast messaging app.
+Telegram is perfect for users who prioritize privacy and security, as well as communities and businesses that need a lightweight, fast messaging app.

 Element (Matrix): Open-source and decentralized